Safari Camps in Kenya

 Samburu

-Rhino Lodge
+Saruni Rhino

 Set high above a dry riverbed, Saruni Rhino safari camp blends seamlessly into its wild surroundings.
 Shaded by swaying doum palms and thorny acacias, the camp offers a front-row seat to one of nature’s great performances.
 Drawn by the promise of water and vital minerals, animals gather at the riverbed throughout the day, making this an ideal spot to relax and witness the rhythms of the African bush.